nkh/P5-App-Asciio/README.md

 For simple elements, put your design in a box, with or without a frame.

-The an "exec-box" object that lets you put the output of an external application in a box, in the example below the table is generated, if you already have text in a file you can use 'cat your_file' as the command.
+The "exec-box" element lets you put the output of an external application in a box, in the example below the table is generated, if you already have text in a file you can use 'cat your_file' as the command.